nabhanabdulla/100daysofCVND/README.md

 # 100daysofCVND 30daysofudacity
 Updating and tracking progress for [#30daysofudacity](https://sites.google.com/udacity.com/udacity-community-guide/community/30daysofudacity) and #100daysofCVND while learning Udacity [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) as part of [Secure and Private AI Scholarship Challenge 2019 (Facebook and Udacity)](https://sites.google.com/udacity.com/secureprivateai-phase-2/home?authuser=0)

+## Day 4/30(October 03, 2019):

+> Digged deep in to fourier transforms and how they work?
+	Seems like there's a lot of applications to it.
+No wonder why Professor Gilbert Strang said that FFT is the most important numerical algorithm of our lifetime.
+There's still some things about it I don't really understand.
+But that's okay there's 2mrw.

 ## Day 3/30(October 02, 2019):

 > **1. CVND**: